Last updated on:August 21st, 2021

 Wernicke's encephalopathy (WE) is a neurological disorder caused by thiamine (vitamin B1) deficiency.
-Thiamine deficiency can occur in individuals with compromised absorption (e.g., hyperemesis), increased metabolism (e.g., sepsis), or increased carbohydrate intake (e.g., following IV dextrose administration).
-Chronic alcohol abuse is the most common etiology.
-The underlying pathophysiology involves lactic acid accumulation secondary to altered glucose metabolization in the absence of thiamine.
-This results in neurotoxic edema and oxidative stress that affects multiple brain structures.
+Thiamine is essential for the metabolism of carbohydrates; and deficiency results in lactic acid accumulation secondary to altered glucose metabolization.
+This gives rise to neurotoxic edema and oxidative stress that affects multiple brain structures.

 Altered mentation is the most frequent symptom.
 This can manifest as: cognitive impairment, including impairment of memory and an inability to concentrate; delirium; spatial disorientation; dizziness; drowsiness; apathy; coma; or, death.
 Altered mentation is believed to occur due to lesions affecting the dorsomedial thalamus, mammillary bodies, and cerebral cortex.

 Diplopia is a classic symptom.
-This is thought to be due to lesions of cranial nerves III and IV.
+This may be due to lesions of cranial nerves III, IV, or VI; or gaze palsies such as internuclear ophthalmoplegia.

 WE is more frequent in alcoholic patients, in whom it often presents as a subclinical syndrome.